Tumnus Narnia

 Good with Dogs?
 Unknown

-I’ve never met one but maybe with slow proper introduction we could become friends as long as they won't hurt me.
+I’ve never met one but maybe with slow proper introduction we could become friends as long as they have no prey drive.

 Good with Cats?
 Must have a cat friend

 I must be adopted to a home with one younger cat to be my playmate with slow proper introductions.
-Or with a sibling.
+Or with Suzanne.

 Good with Kids?
 Yes